Focusrite/dronedetect/README.md

 # dronedetect
-Summer worker drone detect application using computer vision.
+Summer job project to detect and track drones.
 This README describes how to set the project up for development.

 ## Prerequisites